StuartsProjects/StuartsProjects.github.io/_posts/2020-06-11-LoRa®-receiver-automatic-frequency-control.md

 ---
 layout: post
-title: "LoRa Receiver – Automatic Frequency Control"
+title: "LoRa® Receiver – Automatic Frequency Control"
 date: "2020-06-11"
 ---

-The maximum permitted frequency error between transmitter and receiver, for reception of a LoRa packet, is 25% of the bandwidth in use.
+The maximum permitted frequency error between transmitter and receiver, for reception of a LoRa® packet, is 25% of the bandwidth in use.
 So at 125000hz bandwidth the maximum frequency error is 31500hz, if the bandwidth is 7800hz the maximum frequency error is 1950hz.
-One of the benefits of the earlier LoRa devices, the SX127X family, was that working products or modules could be made using relatively low cost crystals for the oscillator.
+One of the benefits of the earlier LoRa® devices, the SX127X family, was that working products or modules could be made using relatively low cost crystals for the oscillator.

 A typical variation seen in 434Mhz modules from Hope or Dorji for example was that there could be a variation of up to +\\- 4000hz frequency difference when transmitter and receiver modules were at room temperature, so up to 8000hz between transmitter and receiver.